 Notice to submit a DBA thesis shall be made on the prescribed form not less than six weeks and not more than six months before submission.

-A DBA thesis submission (examination version) shall consist of one electronic copy in Portable Document Format (PDF) with a plain-text metadata record, and two paper copies downloaded and printed directly from the submitted electronic copy.
-The University shall have the right to retain both the electronic and paper copies.
-The final PhD thesis submission shall consist of one electronic copy in Portable Document Format (PDF) with a plain-text metadata record.
+A DBA thesis submission (examination and final version) shall consist of an electronic copy in Portable Document Format (PDF) with a plain-text metadata record.
+The University shall have the right to retain copies.
 Full details of thesis presentation requirements can be found in the Presentation of Theses Policy.

 If a thesis is not submitted before the end of the degree or submission pending period, the student’s candidacy automatically lapses, and the student cannot subsequently submit, unless further approval is granted by the University.